JohnRising/stackup/apps/docs/docs/packages/paymaster/rpc-methods.md

 ## Paymaster methods

-Methods related to sponsoring a `UserOperation` as an ERC-4337 paymaster.
+These methods relate to sponsoring a `UserOperation` as an ERC-4337 paymaster.

 ### `eth_sponsorUserOperation`